 Democratic Republic of the Congo, Equatorial Guinea, Gabon, Rwanda and Sao Tome

-States): Benin, Burkina Faso, Cape Verde, Cte d'Ivoire, Gambia, Ghana, Guinea,
+States): Benin, Burkina Faso, Cape Verde, Côte d'Ivoire, The Gambia, Ghana,

-EFTA (European Free Trade
+EFTA (European Free Trade Association): Iceland, Liechtenstein, Norway and Switzerland.

-EU15 (European Union 15): Austria
+EU15 (European Union

-EU27 (European Union 27): Austria, Belgium, Bulgaria, Cyprus, Czech
+25): Austria, Belgium, Cyprus, Czech

 Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland,